Leckhampton Hill and Charlton Kings Common: Biology

 The site supports a range of habitats which include unimproved calcareous grassland, woodland and scrub, cliff faces and scree slopes.
 The grassland is of major importance and it comprises a tall ungrazed sward.
 This is dominated by tor-grass, upright brome, meadow oat-grass, sweet vernal-grass and quaking grass.
 It is noted for its range of herbs which include salad burnet, common rock-rose, common bird's-foot-trefoil.
 The quarry floors support wild thyme, dwarf thistle, yellow-wort and autumn gentian.
 The site supports many plants which are scarce at a national or county level.
 These include fly orchid, musk orchid and purple milk-vetch.
 It is one of a small number of sites which support meadow clary in the county.

 Shrub areas support nesting birds such as meadow pipit and grasshopper warbler.
 It is a shelter area for invertebrates and small mammals.

 There are wooded areas of broad-leaved and coniferous trees including mature beech.
 These areas support a woodland flora such as ivy broomrape, white helleborine and greater butterfly-orchid.

 There is a reported population of adder.

+Land ownership

+Leckhampton Hill and Charlton Kings Common SSSI is owned and managed by Cheltenham Borough Council.